 Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Aerosol Research.
-The authors have no other competing interests to declare.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.

-Acknowledgements.
-Funded by the European Union (ERC, ExploreFNP, project 101040353 and MSCA, HYDRO-CLUSTER, project 101105506).
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Disclaimer.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.